Insalata di tonno – Tuna salad

 These Mediterranean Bluefin Tuna are never frozen.
 Instead, the entire production is done by hand; when the tuna arrives, it is butchered, and the cuts are selected and separated for ventresca, tarantello, and trancio.
 Then, it is boiled in small batches, cooled, and canned using local Sicilian olive oil and sea salt from Trapani.

 Based in Erice, Conservificio Tre Torri continues to prepare tuna with artisanal methods generations old.
 Tre Torri produces a minimal quantity of canned tuna – about 88,000 pounds a year – which is the amount some industrial plants process in one day.
-Producing this way is very expensive, and the price of Tre Torri Tuna reflects the actual cost of this Mediterranean delicacy.
+Paying this way is very expensive, and the price of Tre Torri Tuna reflects the actual cost of this Mediterranean delicacy.
 Nevertheless, it is a Bluefin Tuna you can genuinely feel good about enjoying.

 Their Bluefin Tuna is made by a minimal canning facility on the Sicilian west coast in Trapani.
 The company has been there for 60 years, and it is owned by Vito Torre, whose father was a fisherman and used to sell his fish in the open market of Trapani.
-Vito Torre tells me that his Tuna are caught off the coast of Sicily by small fishing boats that use methods passed along from the Arabs.
-Vito buys very few Tuna every year, and he processes them (steaming, salting, packing) only by hand.
+Vito Torre tells me that his tuna are caught off the coast of Sicily by small fishing boats that use methods passed along from the Arabs.
+Vito buys very few tuna every year, and he processes them (steaming, salting, packing) only by hand.
 Vito’s production is minimal.
 He produces just a few hundred cans of 300 gr (10 oz) every year.
 The way they catch the fish is costly.
 The production process is all done by hand.

 What about the price of this tuna?
 Is it worth it?